Factsheet: Care home top-up payments

 Who can pay a top-up payment?

-Top-up fees are usually paid by a family member, a friend, or a charitable organisation.
-This is called a ‘third party top-up’.
-When a third party agrees to pay the top-up, the money used must not belong to the person living in the care home.
+Top-ups are usually paid by a family member, friend or charity.
+The money used must not belong to you (the person living in the care home).

 The top-up must be paid regularly and on time.
-If payment is not received, the person may need to move out of the care home.
+If we do not receive payment, you may need to move out of the care home.

 The top-up agreement